Answering the Most Important Questions about Roadcheck 2026

 Carriers should always be vigilant about having their drivers perform self-inspections, so fleets who already have stringent inspection and maintenance standards should be well-prepared for Roadcheck.
 Additionally, carriers should have no questions about their drivers’ credentials or medical status.

 As for the focus areas, drivers and fleet managers can spend extra time on tires weeks in advance, paying special attention to the items pinpointed by the CVSA focus flyer.
-Any possible tire defects should be repaired in advance of May 13.
-Similarly, fleets should ramp up supervision over HOS logs in the week before Roadcheck, being particularly mindful of breaks and personal conveyance.
+Any possible securement issues or lax techniques should be addressed and fixed as soon as possible.

 What did CVSA find during last year’s International Roadcheck?

-Defective service brakes and tires were the top two vehicle out-of-service violation categories, making up 25% and 20.8% of total vehicle out-of-service violations, respectively.
-For driver out-of-service violations, the top two violations were hours of service at 32.1% and no commercial driver’s license at 25.4%.
+Brake system and tires were the top two vehicle out-of-service violation categories, making up 24.4% and 21.4% of total vehicle out-of-service violations, respectively.
+For driver out-of-service violations, the top two violations were hours of service at 32.4% and no commercial driver’s license at 24.4%.

 What else should drivers and fleets know about CVSA enforcement and events?

-Each April 1, CVSA adds to its out-of-service criteria, and announces the changes late in the previous year, so industry stakeholders won’t be taken by surprise.
-While the complete handbook of 2025 North American Standard Out-of-Service Criteria is available for a fee from CVSA, the organization has published the changes free of change.
+Each April 1, CVSA adds to its out-of-service criteria, and announces the changes months in advance, so industry stakeholders won’t be taken by surprise.
+While the complete handbook of 2026 North American Standard Out-of-Service Criteria is available for a fee from CVSA, the organization has distributed the changes free of change.

 Along with International Roadcheck, CVSA runs other inspection programs throughout the year.
 In 2025, CVSA will be holding Operation Safe Driver Week from July 13-19, Brake Safety Week from August 24-30, and an unannounced one-day brake safety initiative.